-AGR 4 - Agricultural Sales and Communication 3.0 units CSU

-34 hours lecture/51 hours lab The study of principles and practices of the selling process: Selling strategies and approaches, why and how people buy, prospecting, territory management and customer service.
-Self-management, communication, and interpersonal skills necessary in developing leadership qualities and facilitating teamwork within the agribusiness sector will be explored.
+AGR 4 - Agricultural Sales and Communication 3.0 units CSU C-ID AG-AB 112 communication, and interpersonal skills necessary in developing leadership qualities and facilitating teamwork within the agribusiness sector will be explored.
 Students will gain experience through role-play, formal sales presentations, and job shadowing.
 The course content is organized to give students an in-depth understanding of the factors and influences that affect the agribusiness industry on a day to day basis.
 This course has been approved for hybrid delivery.